puzzle/gitlab-ci-cd-training/content/en/docs/09/job_control.md

 ## {{% param sectionnumber %}}.1: Job control

-You can use `only` and `except` **or** `rules` to control when to add jobs to pipelines.
+You can use `only` and `except`, **or** `rules` to control when to add jobs to pipelines.

-Use only to define when a job runs.
+Use `only` to define when a job runs.
-Use except to define when a job does not run.
+Use `except` to define when a job does not run.

-Use the only:refs and except:refs keywords to control when to add jobs to a pipeline based on branch names or pipeline types.
+Use the `only:refs` and `except:refs` keywords to control when to add jobs to a pipeline based on branch names or pipeline types.

 ## {{% param sectionnumber %}}.2: Execution control